CCA(LEGAL) - LOCAL REVENUE SOURCES: BOND ISSUES

 - Not later than the 21st day before the election in three public places in the boundaries of the district; and

-- During the 21 days before the election, on the district's Internet website, prominently and together with the notice of the election and the contents of the proposition, if the district maintains an Internet website.
+- During the 21 days before the election, on the district's internet website, prominently and together with the notice of the election, the contents of the proposition, and any sample ballot prepared for the election, if the district maintains an internet website.

 The notice of election must comply with Election Code Chapter 4.
 [For specific requirements regarding contents of the election notice, see BBBA(LEGAL).]